 Grass tetany symptoms include lack of coordination, salivation, excitability, and, in the final stages, tetany, convulsions and death.
 Grass tetany is occasionally encountered on meadow pastures, but the incidence is much lower than on small grains like wheat.

 Wheat pasture poisoning is also a form of tetany caused by calcium deficiency in wheat pastures.
 Often thought to be a magnesium deficiency, wheat pasture poisoning is predominantly caused by deficient levels of calcium causing low blood calcium.

 When tetany is suspected, always consult with your local veterinarian.
 Typical protocols for treatment include an IV injection of calcium-magnesium and a mineral supplement containing a high level of magnesium (10%) and calcium between (15-20%).
 For prevention, mineral containing highly available magnesium and calcium should be provided with a daily intake ranging from 2-4 ounces.

 How to Control Flies on Cattle

-Flies are more than just a nuisance in the spring, they cost the beef industry billions of dollars each year.
-According to the Journal of Entomology, U.S. beef producers lose a staggering $1-2 billion per year due to flies alone.
+Flies are more than just a nuisance in the spring, they cost the beef industry billions of dollars yearly.
+According to the Journal of Entomology, U.S. beef producers lose a staggering $1-2 billion annually due to flies alone.